 Hermes was also known as something of a trickster, stealing at one time or another Poseidon’s trident, Artemis’ arrows, and Aphrodite’s girdle.
 He was also credited with inventing fire, dice (and so was worshipped by gamblers in his capacity as god of luck and wealth), musical instruments, in particular, the lyre (made from a tortoise shell), and the alphabet.
 Famous for his diplomatic skills, he was also regarded as the patron of languages and rhetoric.
 Travellers regarded him as their patron, and stone pillars (hermae) with a phallus symbol were often to be seen set up along road sides.
 In addition, Hermes was regarded as patron of the home and people often built small marble stelai in front of their doors in his honour.

 Hermes figures in the Trojan War as told by Homer in the Iliad.
 Although in one lengthy passage he acts as counsellor and guide to the Trojan King Priam in his attempt to reclaim the body of his fallen son Hektor, Hermes actually supports the Achaeans in the Trojan War.
 The god is most often described by Homer as ‘Hermes the guide, slayer of Argos’ and ‘Hermes the kindly’.
 Hermes gives particular help to Odysseus, especially on his long return voyage to Ithaca (as told in Homer’s Odyssey), for example, giving him an antidote to the spells of Circe.
+Another hero helped by the god was Perseus, Hermes giving him an unbreakable sword or sickle (harpe) of adamantine and guiding him to the three Graeae who would reveal the location of Medusa.

 In ancient Greek Archaic and Classical art, Hermes is depicted holding the kerykeion or staff (signifying his role as a herald, the stick is either cleft or with an open figure of 8 at the top), wearing winged sandals (symbolic of his role as a messenger), a long tunic, sometimes also a winged cap (petasos), and occasionally with a lyre.
 Perhaps the most celebrated depiction in art of Hermes is the magnificent statue by Praxiteles (c.
 330 BCE) which once stood in the temple of Hera at Olympia and now resides in the archaeological museum of the site.